PowerClockGames/Mini-Jam-41/README.md

 - Place Buildings inside the board
 - Click on a placed Building to see the current level and upgrade it
 - Click multiple times on incoming bees to chase them away
-- If they land on one of your buildings it catches fire and you have to remove it by clicking on it
+- If they land on one of your buildings it catches fire and is rendered useless.
+Click on the building to blow it up
 - Collect as much magic as you can before the time is up

 Requires a modern browser like Chrome or Firefox to play.